rowan-beck-CO/SimpleDemo/README.md

 3. Paste this repository URL.

 4. From here, load your enviornment + packages.
 Click the "environment" tab, type Python in the search bar.
-Then, add the following packages:
+   Then, pip install the following packages:

 + pandas==2.2.1
 + numpy==1.26.4
 + matplotlib==3.8.3
 + seaborn==0.13.2
 + biopython==1.83

+ \(**Note**: you can install them in bulk by clicking the arrow next to "pip" and selecting "edit bulk")

 5. Click and drag the "main.py" script to the **code/** folder and the "sample_expression.csv" to **data/**